airtimeEnthusiast/Snake_Game/README.md

 # MCU Snake Game
 This simple snake game runs on an [FDRM KL46Z MCU](https://home.agh.edu.pl/~ostrowsk/teksty/manual.pdf) that communicates with a Nokia 5510 LCD to display the game.
 Timing is handled by the internal periodic interupt vector (PIT).
 ## Game Movement Controls
-FSM101 push button switches were configured for active high, use the internal pull-down resistors and connected to these IO signals
+FSM101 push button switches were configured for active high, and use the internal pull-down resistors.
 #### Switch 1 - PTA4 (Left)
 #### Switch 2 - PTA5 (Up)
 #### Switch 3 - PTA12 (Down)